biker2000on/pi-vision-symbols/README.md

 * datetime editor for timestamp
 * editor dependent on tag type
 * excel copy/paste functionality (requires copy/paste to be disabled on display)
+* add new row doesn't automatically put cursor in editor...
 <!-- * update colors when config changes -->
 <!-- * update headers when config changes -->
 <!-- * column width in config -->